Let the Hurricane Roar

 I drove a few streets over to my sister's to watch the Steeler game but when the satellite kept going out and the rain started pelting her pool, I headed back to my place to hunker down.

-{I'm not a fan of this phrase but since it's a favorite of newscasters during hurricane coverage, I heard it more times than I could count over 48 hours}.
+{I'm not a fan of that phrase but since it's a favorite of newscasters during hurricane coverage, I heard it more times than I could count over 48 hours}.

 I had a stack of books and magazines ready to peruse but belatedly discovered that my two radios with back-up batteries don't actually run on batteries without being plugged in to a power source.